AxonIQ/reference-guide/axon-server/administration/admin-configuration/configuration.md

 There are some recommendations around Axon Server EE/SE configuration,

-* Use “./axonserver.properties” for common settings
+* Use “./axonserver.properties” for common settings.
 * Use “./config/axonserver.properties” for environment/node-specific overrides.
 * Use “-D” or environment variables for one-time settings